Nail Salon Calendar 2026 — Who Demands What, Month by Month

 What is the priority if I am opening a salon mid-year?

 Phases 1–3 from the article how to open a nail salon — JDG, ZUS, PPIS, sanitary procedures, client cards.
 The rest of the calendar (BDO, KSeF, reports) falls into place naturally as the months pass.
-The first BDO report is for the quarter in which you opened the salon.
-If you open in July — the first BDO is for Q3, due 15 October.
+The BDO report is annual — the first one is due by 15 March for the year in which you opened the salon; on a running basis you only keep waste records (KEO/KPO).

 Are these deadlines the same for a mobile salon?